mike-yuhang-wu/mike-yuhang-wu.github.io/essays/software-engineering.md

 }
 ```

-One may wonder if a coding standard can be strictly enforced.
-There is actually program for checking if a piece of code obeys a coding standard, such as the ESLint that I used in my team final project [Wonkes](https://wonkes-manoa.github.io/).
+One might wonder whether coding standards can be strictly enforced.
+In practice, there are programs that automatically check whether code follows a coding standard.
+One example is ESLint, which I used in my software engineering class's final project, [Wonkes](https://mike-yuhang-wu.github.io/projects/wonkes.html).

 <img width="300px" class="rounded float-start me-2 mt-2" src="../img/software-engineering/no-eslint-error.png">
 <img width="300px" class="rounded float-start me-2 mt-2" src="../img/software-engineering/yes-eslint-error.png">

-When there is violation of the coding standard that we configured, the code conducting the violation will be marked as ESLint error and underlined with red squiggly line.
-The reason of violation is explained upon mouse hover.
-Upon now it is just a notice to the programmer that their code violates the coding standard, the real thing that forced us to obey to the coding standard is that we configured our GitHub repository to reject code that violates the coding standard.
-In other words, we can not submit code with coding standard violation successfully, thus forced us to fix all violations before submission.
+When there is a violation of the configured coding standard, the code responsible for the violation is marked as an ESLint error and underlined with a red squiggly line.
+The reason for the violation is explained when the programmer hovers the mouse over the error.
+While this initially serves as a warning, the real enforcement comes from our GitHub repository configuration: it was set up to reject any code submissions that violated the coding standard.
+As a result, we were forced to fix all violations before successfully submitting our code.

-It turns out that under such restriction, code written by different teammates have similar style, which benefits when we read another teammate's code.
-For example, I did not felt much stress while reading another teammate's code because the style of the code are similar.
+Under these restrictions, code written by different teammates ended up having a very similar style.
+This consistency made reading other teammates' code much easier.
+For example, I did not feel much stress when reading another teammate's code because the formatting and structure were familiar and predictable.

 ## Conclusion

-In brief, software engineering is a science involving design, build, and use of computer programs.
-There is many concepts in software engineering.
-Two of which is user interface framework, which helps developing user interface, and coding standard, which enforce same code style for better readability.
+In brief, software engineering is a science that involves the design, construction, and use of computer programs.
+There are many important concepts within software engineering.
+Two of these are user interface frameworks that help developers efficiently build user interfaces, and coding standards that enforce consistent code style to improve readability and easiness of collaboration.